exalearn/EXARL/README.md

     entry_point='agents.agent_vault:FooAgent',
 )
 ```
-* The id variable will be passed to exarl.make() to call agent
+* The id variable will be passed to exarl.make() to call the agent

 * The file ```ExaRL/agents/agent_vault/__init__.py``` should include
 ```